datlife/deepcom/README.md

 * For example, the paper uses `r=1/2` and block length `c=2K`.
 Then `SNR_{train} =min(SNR_{test}, 0)`.

-## Example.
+## (Recommended) IPython Notebook for training and benchmarking model with Viterbi Decoder.

-* I have written a notebook to train a Neural Decoder and compare with the Viterbi Decoder (using CommPy library).
-[Here](https://colab.research.google.com/drive/1kHtV3seHqyQfnssdEtbpRSUwIKhIDL93)
+* [reproduce_result.ipynb](reproduce_result.ipynb): A Jypyter notebook demonstrates how to train a Neural Decoder and compare  the performance with the Viterbi:

-## Reproduce the result yourself.
+## (Optional) Steps to preproduce the result yourself.

 * Generate synthetic data for training/testing.
 This script will generate a pickle file `rnn_12k_bl100_snr0.dataset`